serras/poke-fun/guide/tech-intro.md

 Poké-Fun is implemented using [Kotlin](https://kotlinlang.org/), [Arrow](https://arrow-kt.io/), [Koog](https://docs.koog.ai/), and [Compose Multiplatform](https://www.jetbrains.com/lp/compose-multiplatform/).
 The latter has been chosen because it provides the same concepts to build user interfaces in a variety of platforms.
 In particular, we can write a desktop application that runs easily everywhere (the perks of using the JVM 😉).

 The one choice which goes out of the ordinary is using the [Kotlin Toolchain](https://kotlin-toolchain.org/) as build tool, instead of Gradle, much better-known among Kotliners.
 Feel free to look at the `module.yaml` file, but for the tasks you won't need to touch it.
-To start the application you can run `./kotlin run` in a command line.
+To start the application, run `kotlin run -m poke-fun` via the green triangle, or in a command line.
 The first time it may take some time to start, since build tools, compiler, and dependencies need to be set up.
+Once you run it, the app window should open up.
+It will also output four warnings in the terminal, ignore them.

 We recommend using [IntelliJ IDEA](https://www.jetbrains.com/idea/) or [Android Studio](https://developer.android.com/studio) to work on Poké-Fun.
-You need at least the corresponding [Kotlin Toolchain plug-in](https://plugins.jetbrains.com/plugin/31850-kotlin-toolchain), and the [Kotlin Multiplatform plug-in](https://plugins.jetbrains.com/plugin/14936-kotlin-multiplatform) is highly recommended.
+You need at least the corresponding [Kotlin Toolchain plugin](https://plugins.jetbrains.com/plugin/31850-kotlin-toolchain), and the [Kotlin Multiplatform plugin](https://plugins.jetbrains.com/plugin/14936-kotlin-multiplatform) is highly recommended.
 In both cases, you should see a small play button to run the application from the IDE.

 ## Compose Multiplatform

-In recent years we have seen an explosion of a new paradigm for UI development, based on managing the state separately from the view, which is then defined as a function which is re-executed every time the state changes.
+In recent years we have seen an explosion of a new paradigm for UI development, based on managing the state separately from the view.
+The view is defined as a function which is re-executed every time the state changes.
 Some well-known frameworks include [React](https://react.dev/) for web, [SwiftUI](https://developer.apple.com/xcode/swiftui/) for iOS, and [Jetpack Compose](https://developer.android.com/develop/ui/compose) for Android.
 [Compose Multiplatform](https://www.jetbrains.com/lp/compose-multiplatform/) uses the same concepts of the latter, but targeting several platforms (at the time of writing: desktop, Android, iOS, and web via WebAssembly).

 ```admonish info title="More about Compose Multiplatform"